 The consequences for failing to disclose, or being dishonest or incomplete regarding disclosure are the same exact consequences if that behavior happens in mediation or litigation.
 A spouse who engages in such dishonesty could be found guilty of perjury and severely fined by the court.
 Additionally, a judge may void the finalized divorce decree and award disproportionate assets to the innocent spouse.

 Discovery in Litigation

 Discovery in litigation is an adversarial process in which attorneys maneuver to connect the same information that spouses voluntarily exchange in the mediation process.
 Many times the majority of the litigation process (and majority of legal fees) is spent in the discovery process.
-This is also where frustration can build and cause significant process.
+This is also where frustration can build and cause significant delay in the divorce process.
 There are several different discovery procedures in litigation, sometimes referred to as discovery devices.
 The are: